 Vintage Creche Pictures and InformationA selection of creche images of Catholic Statuary, Fontanini, Bavarian plaster, and Italian sets sold at the five and dime stores.

-Of course each figure is hand painted, but there is a separate technique for the eyes.
+Of course each figure is hand painted, but there is a separate technique done just for the eyes.
 A separate group of artisans do all the eyes on the figures to get just the right look, something all collectors can relate to as the eyes can make or break a figure or ornament.

 The Krakow Nativity